Service of Process Change

 General Practice

-Through its units OGC, provides the DOE with direct representation and/or counsel in litigation, including appeals.
-Offers expertise in the drafting of commercial contracts, administrative regulations, and legislation, and responds to inquiries on a wide array of Education Law issues.
-This group also responds to requests for information from the public under the Freedom of Information Law (FOIL), and processes subpoenas.
-See the FOIL section, below, for more information.
+OGC provides the DOE with direct representation and/or counsel in litigation, including appeals, drafts commercial contracts, administrative regulations, data-sharing agreements, and legislation, and responds to inquiries on a wide array of Education Law issues.
+OGC also responds to requests for information from the public under the Freedom of Information Law (FOIL), processes subpoenas, and supports the DOE in its compliance with confidentiality and privacy law.

 Audit, Risk-Management, and Compliance Services